Jackesgamero/Minimax-Algorithm-for-tic-tac-toe-game/README.md

+## Simple Minimax algorithm applied to tic-tac-toe game to obtain the most optimal movement for the player at a certain moment of the game.

 ## How it works

-Simple Minimax algorithm applied to tic-tac-toe game to obtain the most optimal movement for the player at a certain moment of the game.

 The different states of the game are represented by nodes in the game tree.